-The Board of Directors, upon recommendation of the Nominating and Corporate Governance Committee, proposes that Joseph M. Harary and Eyal Peso be elected to serve as Class I directors and hold office for a three-year term expiring at the 2027 Annual Meeting of Stockholders, and until the election and qualification of a respective successor.
-Mr. Harary and Mr. Peso (the "Board Nominees") have each indicated a willingness to serve as a director.
-If no other choice is specified in the accompanying proxy, the person named therein as proxies have advised the Board of Directors that it is their present intention to vote the proxy for the election of the Board Nominees.
-Mr. Peso was appointed by the Board of Directors to fill a vacancy on the Board of Directors effective June 4, 2023.
+The Board of Directors, upon recommendation of the Nominating and Corporate Governance Committee, proposes that Alexander Kaganowicz be elected to serve as a Class II director and hold office for a three-year term expiring at the 2028 Annual Meeting of Stockholders, and until the election and qualification of a respective successor.
+Mr. Kaganowicz (the "Board Nominee") has indicated a willingness to serve as a director.
+If no other choice is specified in the accompanying proxy, the person named therein as proxies have advised the Board of Directors that it is their present intention to vote the proxy for the election of the Board Nominee.
 Each of the other current members of the Board of Directors of the Company was elected to such office by the stockholders of the Company.
 Should a Board Nominee become unable to accept nomination or election, it is intended that the person named in the accompanying proxy will vote for the election of such other person as the Board of Directors may nominate in the place of such Board Nominee on the recommendation of the Nominating and Corporate Governance Committee.
-There is no indication at present that the Board Nominees will be unable to accept nomination.
+There is no indication at present that the Board Nominee will be unable to accept nomination.

 We believe that the members of our Board of Directors represent a desirable mix of backgrounds, skills and experience.
-The following biographical information is provided with respect to each Board Nominee, including the specific experience, qualifications, attributes or skills that led to the conclusion that each Board Nominee should serve as one of our directors considering our business and structure.
+The following biographical information is provided with respect to the Board Nominee, including the specific experience, qualifications, attributes or skills that led to the conclusion that the Board Nominee should serve as one of our directors considering our business and structure.